al-holm/aika/docs/docs.md

 This document provides an overview of the frontend part of the application built using Flutter.

+We used Flutter as we found it to be the most suitable framework for rapid cross-platform prototyping.
+It eliminates the need for a JS, HTML, CSS stack and allows you to add components with minimal code.

 ## Project Structure

 - **data/**: Contains models, repositories, and data providers.